MohanadOdema/EnergyShield/Documentation/README.md

-# EnergyShield (ICCPS '23, Submission 56)
+# EnergyShield (ICCPS '23, Submission 251)

-FastBATLLNN is a fast verifier of box-like (hyper-rectangle) output properties for Two-Level Lattice (TLL) Neural Networks.
-It is described in the enclosed submission HSCC_56.pdf, hereafter referred to as [EnergyShield-ICCPS23]
+EnergyShield is a framework for provably-safe offloading of neural network controllers at the edge.
+It is described in the enclosed submission ICCPS23_251.pdf, hereafter referred to as [EnergyShield-ICCPS23].

-This README describes how to replicate the results in [EnergyShield-ICCPS23] using the code supplied in this virtual machine.
-This includes generating raw verification data and creating plots for three numerical experiments:
+This README describes how to replicate the results in [EnergyShield-ICCPS2023] using the code supplied in this virtual machine.
+This includes generating new experimental data from new Carla simulation instances and creating plots for three numerical experiments:

-	(Experiment 1) Scalability of FastBATLLNN as a function of the input dimension of the TLL to be verified (Section 6.2) (Experiment 2) Scalability of FastBATLLNN as a function of TLL NN size, viz. number of local linear functions (Section 6.3) (Experiment 3) Comparison of FastBATLLNN with generic NN verifiers (Section 6.4)
+	(Experiment 1) Energy Efficiency and Safety Evaluation of EnergyShield through Carla Simulation runs (Section 5.2) (Experiment 2) Performance Gains from EnergyShield given wireless channel variation (Section 5.3) (Experiment 3) Generality to other neural network controllers (Section 5.4)

 ## Contents